-I have lost count of the number of interviews I’ve done, both applying to new companies and changing jobs within a company.
-I can say with confidence that in our Capitalist system, job interviews are the most unpleasant, stressful, and awkward part of employment.
-At best they are a necessary evil.
+I have lost count of the number of interviews I’ve done.
+Whether it’s applying to new companies or changing jobs within an organization, I can say with confidence that job interviews are the most unpleasant, stressful, and awkward part of working.
+At best, they are a necessary evil.

 “Tell me about yourself.”